Rich Text Editor / Document Model / Blocks / Paragraphs

 Tab Stops

-A tab stop is a preference where the current line position should be moved when it encounters a NTabInline object.
+A tab stop is a preference where the current line character position should be moved when it encounters a NTabInline object.
 It is specified by adding objects of type NTabStop to the TabStops collection of the paragraph.
 If you do not specify tab stops then the control will automatically create tab stops based on the DefaultTabWidth property of the NDocumentBlock element.

 The following example shows how to create a paragraph with tab stops and tab inlines programmatically: